HanadaLee/openresty/README.md

 * **Context:** *http, server, location*

-Defines conditions under which the response will gzipped.
+Defines conditions under which the response will not be gzipped.
 If at least one value of the string parameters is not empty and is not equal to “0” then the response will not be gzipped.

 [Back to TOC](#table-of-contents)